robintrayler/SIELO_procedures/costech_EA/starting_costech_run.md

 ### Start Sequence

+* Double check that the Costech 4010 is in `work` mode and is ready.
+    * All three lights on the front should be green
+    * There should be no red or blank lights
 * Double check that the sequence is complete.
     * `Identifier 1`, `Identifier 2`, `Amount`, and `Method` columns are correct.
     * Save `Options` are set correctly.